Alfredo Gutiérrez Ortiz Mena: Environmental record

-As a Justice of the Supreme Court, he has issued critical rulings in favor of environmental protection.
-Among the most notable is the principle that environmental cases require a differentiated approach, enhancing the application of the principles of in dubio pro natura, prevention, and precaution.
-He has emphasized that suspension rules in amparo cases must align with the principles of the Escazú Agreement, allowing such measures to become tools for early protection to prevent, mitigate, or repair environmental damage.
+As a Supreme Court justice, he issued rulings on environmental protection.
+These included the principle that environmental cases require a differentiated approach, applying in dubio pro natura, prevention, and precaution.
+He held that suspension rules in amparo cases must align with the principles of the Escazú Agreement, allowing such measures to serve as tools for preventing, mitigating, or repairing environmental damage.

-His rulings have addressed the protection of vulnerable ecosystems, state responsibility in cases of pollution, and the importance of prior consultation with indigenous communities affected by projects impacting their territories.
-These guidelines have reinforced the need to ensure sustainable development that respects human rights and natural resources, in line with the principles of international environmental law.
+His environmental rulings also addressed the protection of vulnerable ecosystems, state responsibility in pollution cases, and prior consultation with Indigenous communities affected by development projects.